pivotal/docs-tap/scst-store/amr/configuration.hbs.md

 - `amr.observer.autoconfiguration.create_kubernetes_service_accounts`
   - Default: ""
-  - For tap 'full' profile, delegates creation of service accounts to the Metadata Store.
+  - For the Full profile, this delegates creation of service accounts to the Metadata Store.

 - `amr.observer.auth.kubernetes_service_accounts`
   - `.enabled`
     - Default: `true`
-    - Include Authorization header when communicating with AMR CloudEvent Handler.
+    - Include an Authorization header when communicating with AMR CloudEvent Handler.
   - `.secret`
     - The secret with the access token for communicating with the cloudevent-handler
     - `.ref`